I'm a member

 Printer Friendly Version

-DESCRIPTIONDue in part to the prevalence of gastroesophageal reflux disease (GERD), there has been interest in creating a minimally invasive transesophageal therapeutic alternative to open or laparoscopic fundoplication or chronic medical therapy.
-Four different procedures have been investigated:
+Due in part to the high prevalence of gastroesophageal reflux disease, there has been interest in creating a minimally invasive transesophageal therapeutic alternative to open or laparoscopic fundoplication or chronic medical therapy.
+This type of procedure may be considered natural orifice transluminal surgery.
+Three types of procedures have been investigated.

 Endoscopic submucosal implantation of polymethylmethacrylate beads into the lower esophageal folds has also been investigated.